phptuts/starter-bundle-example/README.md

 ```
 14. Run  composer install
 15. Composer will ask for all the stuff you setup in the pre steps + jwt pass phrase & database info.
 Homestead root
 password stuff is below.
 You can always change this in the parameters.yml, fyi.
+This is where you will need all the credentials you got in a previous step.
+They all will go into your paramters.yml file.
 here:
 ```
     app.database_user: homestead